 The seal carriers were of the conventional non-floating variety, and defined a radial extrusion gap clearance of 0.01” with respect to the rotating mandrel.
 The runout of the mandrel was 0.007” FIM at the location of the upper seal, and 0.003” FIM at the location of the lower seal.

 We performed four tests at 100 rpm and 2,300 psi with an ISO 220 viscosity grade lubricant, to simulate operation with 300 psi lubricant overpressure and 2,000 psi well pressure.
 Each of the four tests achieved the 200-hour test duration that is invoked by API Specification 16RCD, “Specification for Rotating Control Devices”.
 In addition to the 2,300 psi test conditions, some of the seals were also subjected to additional operation at 1,000 and 1,500 psi.

-Although RCD seals perform better when mounted in floating housings or backup rings, these four tests demonstrate the still-exceptional performance that Plastic Lined Seals provide, even when mounted in non-floating seal housings.
+Although RCD seals perform better when mounted in floating seal arrangements, these four tests demonstrate the still-exceptional performance that Plastic Lined Seals provide, even when mounted in non-floating seal housings.

 Our Plastic Lined RCD seals are recommended for lubricant overpressure-type RCDs that have active pressure control systems.
 Because Plastic Lined Seals have high hydrodynamic pumping related leak rates with high viscosity bearing lubricants, the use of an outboard leakage collection seal is desirable, so that the leakage can be captured and returned to the lubricant reservoir.

 Our Plastic Lined RCD seals are direct compression seals that have an elastomeric body and an extrusion resistant plastic liner.
 The radial compression of the elastomeric portion of the seal presses the liner against the mandrel, initiating sealing.